Banh-Canh/docker-FMD2/README.md

 ## Features:
 * Does not require any display, works headless
-* Keep all of FMD2 features
+* Keeps all of FMD2 features
 * Since it's docker, it works on Linux
 * Make use of Linuxserver alpine base image